sharetribe/flex-docs/src/docs/howto-migrations/migrating-from-outside-sharetribe/index.md

 an optional key does not have a value, the key must be omitted for that resource.
 Empty strings are validated as empty values.

-For listings, users, and reviews, the corresponding Flex API resource reference is linked under their type description.
+For listings, users, and reviews, the corresponding Sharetribe API resource reference is linked under their type description.
 It is good to note that the shape of the Intermediary data corresponds to the API reference, however there may be differences in e.g. attribute naming.

 #### Listing